natep1123/Springboard-Capstone-Ideas/README.md

 ### Summary:
 App with one-page weather-app-style display of reports for the user's local weather and also some astronomical data reports.
 Features could include: live local weather status and forecast, moon phase tracking, cloud coverage report, constellation report with star visibility rating and reports of upcoming astronomical events like eclipses and meteor showers.
 ### Problem:
 Weather apps tend to make astronomical data a second priority, if they show it at all, which can make it a hassle to plan for stargazing.
-Weatehr apps also lack certain astronomical features that would be convenient for those who make a obby of enjoying the night sky.
+They also lack certain features that would be convenient for those who make a hobby of enjoying the night sky.
 ### Solution:
 Bringing together reports for both terrestrial and astronimcal weather, this app would show not only local weather reporting but also astronomical tracking.
 A one-stop-all for astronomy hobbiest and everyday use alike.
 ### APIs:
 I could use OpenWeatherMap API for all the weather data.
-There are a few free astronomy APIs I could use, but I have not narrowed one down which provides the data I would need.
+There are a few free astronomy APIs I have looked at, but I have not narrowed one down which provides the data I would need.

 ## Idea 2: Roadtrip Roulette
 ### Summary: